chancesm/php-mysql-tutorial/README.md

 # php-mysql-tutorial
 Instructions for PHP / MySQL / HTML Form In-Class Exercise.
-NOTE: If you download this repository, the file creation steps are done for you
+NOTE: If you download this repository, the file creation steps are done for you.
+To see the finished code, look at the 'finished' branch.

 ## TASK A: Create a database for storing data